 For instance, if you attach the gauge to your tire and the rod extends to a large 3 and a small 4, then your reading is 34 PSI.
 Don't get confused by thinking that the gauge is giving you a measurement of 3.4 PSI.

-Electronic tire pressure gauges can give you highly accurate pressure ratings.
-You simply turn the device on, press it against your tire's nozzle, and get an accurate reading of the pressure.
+Using an electronic tire pressure gauge is just like any other gauge: You simply turn the device on, press it against your tire's nozzle, and get an accurate reading of the pressure.
+Electronic gauges can give you highly accurate pressure ratings.

 There are, however, some drawbacks to using an electronic tire pressure gauge.
 First, they cost more than conventional tire pressure gauges.
 The extra expense, however, isn't that great.
 If you have a hard time reading the notches on a conventional tire pressure gauge, then the extra money is worth it.

-It is important to know how to measure your tire pressure because properly inflated tires are safer than under or overinflated tires.
-Underinflated tires, for instance, can hydroplane easily.
-Overinflated tires wear down more quickly.
-They also make it hard to quickly stop and to control the vehicle in slippery conditions.
+It is essential to know how to measure your tire pressure because properly inflated tires are safer than under or overinflated tires.

 As long as you know how to use a tire pressure gauge, though, you can check the pressure regularly to make sure your family is safe on the road.

 How do I know if I need air in my tires?